A SARS-like virus is spreading quickly. Here’s what you need to know.

-Only three and a half weeks ago, China announced the outbreak of a mysterious new coronavirus in the city of Wuhan involving a group of people who’d been exposed to animals at a local food market.
+On December 31 last year, China announced the outbreak of a mysterious new coronavirus in the city of Wuhan involving a group of people, many of whom had been exposed to animals at a local food market.

-Flash-forward to Friday: The number of cases of 2019-nCoV, as the virus is known, has leaped to more than 800, and there are sick people in at least seven other countries.
+Flash-forward to Sunday: The number of cases of 2019-nCoV, as the virus is known, has leaped past 2,000, and there are sick people in at least 11 other countries.

-A man in his 30s in Washington state tested positive for 2019-nCoV after being hospitalized with pneumonia last week, according to a Centers for Disease Control and Prevention (CDC) briefing Tuesday.
+The first, reported on January 21, involves a man in his 30s in Washington state.
+He tested positive for 2019-nCoV after being hospitalized with pneumonia, according to the Centers for Disease Control and Prevention (CDC).
 A second case, reported by CDC on January 24, involves a woman in her 60s who lives in Chicago.
-She returned from Wuhan on January 13, and didn’t have any symptoms while traveling.
+She returned from Wuhan on January 13, and is still in hospital.
+A third, reported January 25, concerns a person in Orange Country, California who also traveled from Wuhan recently.
+They’re in the hospital and in “good condition.”

+Nancy Messonnier, director of the CDC’s National Center for Immunization and Respiratory Diseases, said Friday that although the outbreak is a “very serious public health threat, the immediate risk to the US public is low at this time.”

-“Now compared to 24 hours ago, I’m more concerned about how infectious it is,” said Tom Frieden, the former director of the CDC.
+Yet Tom Frieden, the former director of the CDC, told Vox he’s concerned by how infectious the virus is.
 “If the sustained human transmission and a high rate of severe illness are confirmed, then it clearly is an event of international concern.”

 With information about 2019-nCoV — and its risk of spreading — evolving by the hour, we’ve answered basic questions about the outbreak here.
 We’ll be updating this story as more information becomes available.